How Much Does a Las Vegas Trip Cost? Budget Tips to Maximize Fun

 • Transportation costs can vary depending on how you choose to get around.
 For this trip, let's assume you'll be using a mix of ride-sharing services and public transportation.
 Budgeting around $30 per day for transportation should be sufficient.

-• Entertainment is a major attraction in Sin City and can make up a significant portion of your Las Vegas trip costs.
+• Do not forget to stay fun in Las Vegas.
 For this trip, let's budget around $400 for entertainment, which could include a few shows, a visit to a museum or attraction, and some gambling.
-No trip is complete without souvenirs, so let's set aside $100 to spend on gifts and sundries.

 Here's a final breakdown of the Las Vegas trip costs for our 2-night, 3-day adventure: